GidroN/DiscordBot/README.md

 # Welcome!

-### A Discord Bot with simple moderation, which can also play music.
+### This is a Discord Bot with simple moderation, which can also play music.

 # Usage